Caffeine in Hojicha

 Since hojicha is low in caffeine, it can be sipped anytime.
 This makes hojicha the perfect alternative to coffee for those seeking a warm and toasty drink in the afternoon and evening.

-Hojicha is prepared by steeping the leaves in hot water for as little as 30 seconds.
-The rich and naturally sweet flavor of hojicha is deepest when infused in boiling water.
-As hojicha’s signature earthy aroma fills your room, you’ll be tempted to steep it again for another hot tea, latte, or even to be enjoyed iced later on.
+Hojicha is prepared by steeping the leaves in 80°C (175°F) water for as little as 30 seconds.
+The rich and naturally sweet flavor of hojicha is deepest when infused in hot water and slightly cooled before drinking.
+As hojicha’s signature earthy aroma fills your room, you’ll be tempted to steep it again for another hot tea, latte, or even to be enjoyed cold later on.

 Information on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should talk to a doctor.